erin-at-work/some-snippets-vscode-extension/README.md

 # Some Snippets

-Personal collection of frequented snippets for VSCode.
+_Personal collection of frequented snippets for VSCode._

-Stack: React, React Testing Library, and Cypress with TypeScript.
+**Stack:** TypeScript ・ React ・ React Testing Library ・ Cypress

 Found a lot of the current vscode snippets in the marketplace have aliases difficult to remember.
 Ain't nobody got time for that.
 Created a personal set that makes it faster to retrieve & autocomplete.